un-knower/real-time-analytics-dashboard/README.md

 ## Working Prototype

-if everything is setup correctly, When the following link http://<ec2-instance>:8050/ is open, you should see the following.
+If everything is setup correctly, when the link `http://<ec2-instance>:8050/` is open, you should see the following.

 ![Alt Text](https://github.com/aguyyala/real-time-analytics-dashboard/blob/master/Live_Click_Count.gif)